-- If you're claiming credits that require certification, make sure to include a copy of the certification with your return. - All carryforward amounts are claimed separately from current-year credits. - Taxpayers must take the full amount of a credit allowed per year (ORS 314.078).
+- If you're claiming credits that require certification, make sure to include a copy of the certification with your return. - All credits are claimed on Schedule OR-ASC-CORP except Fire insurance gross premiums tax and OLHIGA. - List credits and codes on the OR-ASC-CORP in the order you want them used. - Taxpayers must take the full amount of a credit allowed per year (ORS 314.078). - Credits can't be used to offset minimum tax.